marsal-silveira/Popcorn/README.md

 # Popcorn
-App to get upcoming videos using the The Movie Database (TMDb) as reference.
+App to get upcoming movies using `The Movie Database (TMDb)` as reference.